ImranR98/Backdraft/README.md

 ## Testing
 Each `.test.ts` file in the `test` directory contains functional Mocha tests for a particular set of server endpoints.
 All root hook plugins are in `hooks.ts`.

 In principle, each test should be fully independent and isolated from others.
-This means that there should be a root hook plugin that connects to a new, empty test database (in memory, using mongodb-memory-server).
+This means that there should be a root hook plugin that connects to an empty test database (that should be prepared beforehand and defined in an environment variable).
 This also means that, for example, a test that requires the existence of a logged in user would need a "test" user to be created first in `before` or `beforeEach` hooks.
 Such commonly used "preparation" functions are kept in `testData.ts`.